Percy Quinn: Ice hockey

 Quinn was first involved in hockey as a coach and a referee in the early 1900s.
 He was referee of the Stanley Cup challenge series between the Winnipeg Victorias and the Montreal Hockey Club in 1903.
-When professional hockey was just beginning, Quinn was the owner and manager of the first professional ice hockey team in Toronto, the Toronto Professional Hockey Club, which operated from 1906 until 1909.
+When professional hockey was just beginning, Quinn was the owner and manager of the first professional ice hockey team in Toronto, the Toronto Professional Hockey Club, which operated from 1906 to 1909.
 In 1911, he, along with Frank Robinson and other investors, purchased a franchise in the National Hockey Association (NHA) to play in the new Arena Gardens of Toronto as the Toronto Blueshirts.
 The arena was not ready for the 1911–12 season, and the team began play in 1912–13.
 In only its second season, the Blueshirts would win the NHA championship and the Stanley Cup.
 Quinn sold his share of the Blueshirts, turning the club over to Eddie Livingstone.
 Quinn and Livingstone knew each other from managing the Toronto Amateur Athletic Club's ice hockey team in previous years.

 In 1918, Livingstone and Quinn would team up against the owners of the NHA, now operating as the National Hockey League (NHL).
-Together, they attempted to overthrow the NHL and resurrect the NHA, but were unsuccessful as the rinks were controlled by the NHL or its partners.
+Together, they attempted to overthrow the NHL and resurrect the NHA but were unsuccessful as the rinks were controlled by the NHL or its partners.
 Quinn bought an option for the dormant Quebec city franchise of the NHA/NHL and was named a director of the NHL.
-However, the franchise option was only bought so as to provide a Quebec club for the resurrected NHA league or a new league.
+However, the franchise option was bought only to provide a Quebec club for the resurrected NHA league or a new league.
 When the NHA plan failed and Quinn did not commit to operating the team in the NHL, the franchise was transferred to Mike Quinn (no relation) of Quebec City.
 The franchise operated as the Quebec Athletics in the 1919–20 season and then moved to Hamilton, Ontario.

 In 1920, Quinn became managing director of the Arena Gardens.
 In this position, he along with Livingstone attempted again to form a new league, one that would have two teams in Toronto, one in Hamilton and one possibly in the United States; either in Boston, Cleveland or Detroit.
 However, the Arena was placed into bankruptcy and Quinn was replaced by a receiver.
 The NHL placed the Quebec team in Hamilton to counter the threat.
 The NHL would eventually expand to Boston and Detroit in the 1920s.